SwitchcraftUK/interview/README.md

 ### Other useful scripts

 - You can run the existing unit and integration tests with `yarn test`
-- The existing end to end tests can be run with `test:e2e` or `test:e2e:docker`
+- The existing end to end tests can be run with `yarn test:e2e` or `yarn test:e2e:docker`

 ### Hints